Enka

-Enka (演歌) is a Japanese music genre considered to resemble traditional Japanese music stylistically.
+Enka (演歌) is a Japanese music genre.
+It is considered to resemble traditional Japanese music stylistically.
 Modern enka, however, is a relatively recent musical form which adopts a more traditional musical style in its vocalism than ryūkōka music, popular during the prewar years.

 Modern enka, as developed in the postwar era, is a form of sentimental ballad music.
 Some of the first modern enka singers were Hachiro Kasuga, Michiya Mihashi, and Hideo Murata.
-The revival of enka in its modern form is said to date from 1969, when Keiko Fuji made her debut.
+The revival of enka in its modern form happened in 1969, when Keiko Fuji made her debut.
 The most famous male enka singers are Shinichi Mori and Kiyoshi Hikawa.

 Etymology

 The term enka was first used to refer to political texts set to music which were sung and distributed by opposition activists belonging to the Freedom and People's Rights Movement during the Meiji period (1868–1912) as a means of bypassing government curbs on speeches of political dissent – and in this sense the word is derived from "enzetsu no uta" (演説の歌), meaning "speech song".

 Another theory holds that modern enka means "enjiru uta" (演じる歌), meaning "performance song".

 The genre called enka is also said to be an expedient classification for record labels as well as J-pop.
 For example, Harumi Miyako, who has been usually considered as an enka singer, said "I don't think that I sing 'enka and "In fact, there was no such term as 'enka' when I debuted."